 All club meetings are held on the last Wednesday of the month at the club during the summer months only.
 We run locos for our own amusement as well as invited local groups.

-We are holding two open days (Get-together Days) in 2018 when all our tracks, 32mm, 45mm, 2½ inch, 3½ inch and 5 inch, are open to visitors from other clubs from 10.30am until everyone has gone home as well as private events for other local groups.
+We have open days (Get-together Days) in 2018 when all our tracks, 32mm, 45mm, 2½ inch, 3½ inch and 5 inch, are open to visitors from other clubs from 10.30am until everyone has gone home as well as private events for other local groups.

 How to find us.